Live Tour

 As mentioned above, tasks are stored in JSON format.
 Each JSON file consists of two key-value pairs.

-Here is an example of a simple ARC-AGI task that has three training pairs along with a single output pair.
+Here is an example of a simple ARC-AGI task that has three training pairs along with a single test pair.
 Each pair is shown as a 2x2 grid.
 There are four colors represented by the integers 1, 4, 6, and 8.
 Which actual color (red/green/blue/black) is applied to each integer is arbitrary and up to you.

 {